 Commodities are physical goods that have intrinsic value because they can be consumed.
 Examples include metals (copper, silver, palladium, platinum, etc), energy (gasoline, heating oil, crude, etc), and food (cattle, hogs, wheat, soybeans, etc).
 Lots of financial instruments like futures contracts let you bet on the future prices of commodities without ever having to take possession of the physical goods.

 Like monetary goods, commodities are an unproductive asset (i.e. they don’t generate interest or dividends).
 The main reason to hold them would be that you believe the market is underestimating future demand and/or overestimating future supply.
-You still get some exposure to underlying commodities via investments in productive stocks in that industry.
+You can still get some exposure to underlying commodities via investments in productive stocks in that industry.
 For example, copper miners will do well if the price of copper increases.

 Gold is also an unproductive asset, since it doesn’t earn any income.